You love installation art?

-Sign up to be find great art installations, galleries, artists and events globally
+Sign up to discover the greatest art installations, galleries and events globally

 As a constantly evolving field of study, we will examine the latest trends and bring you updates on installation art in a series of categories: interactive installations, light art, public art, audio-visual installations, burning man art, kinetic sculptures and new media art, as well as highlighting the many exciting and experimental overlaps between these areas.

 The future is now

 Artists at the forefront of technology today are blending impressive feats of engineering with artistic concept, leading us to the future with sensorial, immersive installation art.
 Within each of our categories standout artists lead the way for future generations to follow.
 Artists creating interactive art today continue to push boundaries into new realms, where visitors can step in and really become a part of the artwork.
 They explore various techniques including sensors that trigger delicate patterns of light, complex installation rooms filled with sensorial, reflective surfaces or computer screens asking to be touched.
 Some even allow us to enter into futuristic, digital realms through virtual reality, where we can see alternate, simulated versions of ourselves.

 Leading practitioners of kinetic art continue to expand and evolve their ideas as technology develops.
 In many of today’s most powerful examples of public art we see revolving rotors that allow wind to generate energy and movement, harnessing the natural energy around us.
 Other artists look to the future with motorised robotics, creating strange hybrid creatures or surreal moving forms.
 Some also blend elements of movement with other media, creating mechanical wonders such as drawing or painting machines with a spirited life of their own.